space-wizards/docs/src/en/space-station-14/core-design/antagonists.md

 ```

 # Antagonist Design
 Antagonists are one of the fundamental pillars of Spacestation 14, serving as a way to inject chaos into a round.
-Historically the implementation of different antags have been very hit or miss, ranging from wildly successful (space wizard) to contensious and disliked (Revolutionaries).
+Historically the implementation of different antags has been very hit or miss, ranging from wildly successful (space wizard) to contentious and disliked (Revolutionaries).

-The goal of this document is to lay out core design principles for creating antagonists that players enjoy playing as *and* against, in addition to categorizing the possible types of antagonists.
+The goal of this document is to lay out core design principles for creating antagonists that players enjoy playing as and against, in addition to categorizing the possible types of antagonists.

-This document is not a strict list of requirements, but intends to serve as a foundation for what antagonists should feel and play like.
-In some cases a particular antag may deviate from the princples in this doc, and that's fine as long as the design still works and provides  quality gameplay.
+This document is not a strict list of requirements but intends to serve as a foundation for what antagonists should feel and play like.
+In some cases a particular antag may deviate from the principles in this doc, and that’s fine as long as the design still works and provides quality gameplay.

 This document focuses mainly on the high-level concept of antagonists and how to categorize them.
 Other documents will go into the specific goals/guidelines for creating a particular type of antagonist.